Military Educational Benefits

-In order to obtain a Certificate of Eligibility, visit www.gibill.va.gov
+In order to obtain a Certificate of Eligibility, please visit www.vets.gov.

-- Once that is completed, you will receive your Certificate of Eligibility in the mail
+- Once that is completed, you will receive your Certificate of Eligibility in the mail; and

-- Bring that document to LHU's Financial Aid Office with your ID number on it.
+- Bring that document to LHU’s Financial Aid Office with your LHU Student ID number on it.

 Please make sure to fully complete and submit the application to the U.S. Department of Veteran Affairs (VA), along with all supporting documents.
 Supporting documents can be submitted to the VA by uploading them to a computer and attaching them to the application; by mailing them to the VA Regional Office at the address on the confirmation page received after submission of the application; or by faxing them to the VA Regional Office at (716) 857-3296.

 After successfully applying online, and being approved, you will receive a Certificate of Eligibility from the VA.
 Please submit a copy of your online application and Certificate of Eligibility to the Financial Aid office in 223 Ulmer Hall, or fax to (570) 484-2918.
 Keep in mind that the processing time at the VA can run as long as six to eight weeks, and even longer during peak processing times.